Where did your online shop go?

 Do you guys offer beetle cleaning?

 We do not offer it here in Charleston, but we do have capabilities of sending out your skeleton to be preserved by beetles.

 Keep in mind that any “meat” left on the bone is fair game for dermestid infestation.
 It’s best to clean it yourself using knives and scrub brushes before you take the next step.
 Leaving a skull or skeleton in the sun or in the forest is the best way to clean it, but remember that animals often drag things away to munch on.
 We suggest building a wire box for your specimen, and letting nature take it’s course.
 Alternative ways to clean a skull are to use a 100% hydrogen peroxide bath (switch out daily for a week) or boil the skull.
 Both of these methods are pretty gross… and are not recommended.
 We have used the HP bath for small skulls like mice and voles, and it’s much easier on the skull than boiling.

 How do I whiten the skull so it looks clean?

-You may use a bath of water with a capful (or two) of bleach if you need to- I prefer to leave my skulls unbleached so they look more natural.
+You may use a bath of water with a capful (or two) of bleach if you need to- We prefer to leave our skulls unbleached so they look more natural.
 Be careful not to leave it in for more than a few days, replacing the water and bleach solution daily.

 Can I keep this dead bird/bird feather/bird nest?

-You cannot keep any portion of a bird that is protected under the SC migratory bird regulations.
+You cannot keep any portion of a bird that is protected under the state and federal migratory bird regulations.
 The birds that are legal to bring to a taxidermist are starlings, chimney sweeps, and domesticated animals like roosters and farm raised pheasants.
 No taxidermist can mount a bird that is protected.
 Refer to http://www.dnr.sc.gov/regs/migratorybird/migratorybird2015-2016.pdf for more information on SC migratory bird laws and permitting.

 What’s the best way to preserve an insect?